kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/README.md

 Behavior summary:
 - Catalog loads a single page (30 items) for trending or search.
-- Search uses a simple inline debounce (~300ms) in the TopBar.
+- Search uses a simple inline debounce (~300ms) in the TopBar and Home filter.
-- No periodic refresh or infinite scroll.
+- Explicit "Load more" button adds subsequent pages; no infinite scroll.
+- Basic client-side genre/status filters and popularity sort in a container on Home.
 - GraphQL uses a simple in-memory cache without TTL.